fetzerch/sync_music/README.md

 the album artist information into the composer field.
 This can be enabled by the `--albumartist-hack`

+Some media players don't properly support disc number tags with tracks numbered starting with 1 for every disc.
+The user typically wants to group them by disc and not by track position.
+This can be solved by creating a different album for each disc.
+With the `--discnumber-hack` option, the disc number is appended to the album field.

 Call sync_music with `--help` to get a full list of supported command line parameters.